 Area referring to the lower jaw region of the face.

 Area referring to the upper jaw and cheek region of the face.

-As with CH, migrainei can be either episodic or chronic and there are two main types: attacks with and attacks without aura, the
+As with CH, migraine can be either episodic or chronic and there are two main types: attacks with and attacks without aura, the

 former being much less prevalent.
 When present, the aura relates to accompanying symptoms such as visual, sensory and other

 Constriction of the pupil (becoming smaller).
-Autonomici feature.
+Autonomic feature.

 A disease/ or side effect.